Medtronic: No-Brainer

 In summary, investors are being offered a chance to start a position with one of the largest medical device companies in the world, with a market capitalization of $99.29 billion.
 The fall in share price has not changed the fact that Medtronic remains a market leader with over 53,000 patents in its intellectual property portfolio, and has a dominant presence in cardiac and vascular treatment, diabetes, minimally invasive therapies, and restorative therapies.
 All it does is provide long-term investors with an attractive price at which to either start a position or add to an existing one.

-DISCLAIMER: I am not a financial professional and accept no responsibility for any investment decisions a reader makes.
+Disclaimer: I am not a financial professional and accept no responsibility for any investment decisions a reader makes.
 This article is presented for information purposes only.
 Furthermore, the figures cited are the product of the author's own research and may differ from those of other analysts.
 Always do your own due diligence when researching prospective investments.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.